Lakemba, New South Wales: Places of worship

-Lakemba has many places of worship to cater for the different religions of its population, including St Therese Catholic Church, Lakemba Uniting Church, Lakemba Presbyterian Church and several Mosques including the Darul Ulum Sydney, Lakemba Mosque, Ernest Street Masjid, Lakemba Musalla, and Ahl Al Sunna Wal Jamaah Association Musallah.
+Lakemba has many places of worship to cater for the different religions of its population, including Darul Ulum Sydney, Lakemba Mosque, Ernest Street Masjid, Lakemba Musalla, and Ahl Al Sunna Wal Jamaah Association Musallah and several churches including St Therese Catholic Church, Lakemba Uniting Church, Lakemba Presbyterian Church.

 The St. Andrews Anglican Church, located at the corner of Quigg and Lakemba Street, was built in 1923 as a brick building with a significant collection of stained glass windows.
 The original church was a wooden building, later extended to become the parish hall.

 Schools

 Lakemba contains multiple private and public schools including: